Association vitamine C et niacinamide.

 Are Vitamin C and Niacinamide compatible for combined use?

-For improved chemical stability in topical formulations, most skincare products nowadays contain derivatives of Vitamin C, such as ascorbyl tetraisopalmitate, sodium ascorbyl phosphate, tetrahexyldecyl ascorbate, ascorbyl glucoside, etc.
+For enhanced chemical stability in topical formulations, most skincare products nowadays contain derivatives of Vitamin C, such as ascorbyl tetraisopalmitate, sodium ascorbyl phosphate, tetrahexyldecyl ascorbate, ascorbyl glucoside, etc.

 Vitamin C and its derivativesNiacinamide